-A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss currentyl serves as the Executive Associate Athletics Director for Operations and Facilities.
+A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss currently serves as the Special Assistant to the Vice President of Student Affairs.

 Under Macriss’ watch (he was appointed Interim A.D. on July 1, 2014), Sacramento State athletics has seen unprecedented success both on and off the field.
 In 2014-15, Hornet football and the men’s and women’s basketball programs combined for the most wins in a season in the school’s NCAA Div.
 I era.
 In addition, both the men’s and women’s basketball teams qualified for the postseason for the first time in the Div.
 I era.